Ave Imperator, morituri te salutant: Source variations and interpretation

 The person of the main verb differs in the two sources.
 Suetonius quotes it with a third-person plural verb (salūtant, meaning "they/those salute/greet"), and Cassius quotes it with a first-person plural verb (ἀσπαζόμεθα, meaning "we salute/greet").
 Apart from this, the Latin and Greek expressions have the same meaning.

-Claudius' response is stated in several sources as "Avēte vōs!" ("Fare you well!"), suggesting an act of favor.
+Claudius' response is given in some editions of Suetonius as "Avēte vōs!" ("Fare you well!"), suggesting an act of favor.
 The earliest editions of De Vita Caesarum published in Rome in 1470 and Venice in 1471 used "Avēte vōs," but this version was still accepted in the nineteenth century, as can be seen in the Baumgarten-Crusius edition of 1816.
 Karl Ludwig Roth returned to the better quality manuscripts for his 1857 edition—chiefly the ninth-century Codex Memmianus, the oldest known extant version of Suetonius' work—and corrected Claudius' reported response to "Aut nōn".
 John C. Rolfe notes both responses, describing them as "one of Claudius' feeble jokes, which the combatants pretended to understand as meaning that they need not risk their lives in battle".
 Donald Kyle describes it as a possible attempt at a witticism.
 Joseph Pike states in his notes on Roth's text:

 The reading 'Avēte vōs' is from the fifteenth century manuscripts and editions.
 In this case the emperor is simply returning the salutation.
 The literal meaning is, however, 'be well', 'be safe', or 'be sound', and the gladiators understood it as dismissing them.

 Basil Kennett, writing in 1820, describes the "Avete vos" response as a cruel jest: "[W]hen they would gladly have interpreted it as an act of favour, and a grant of their lives, he soon gave them to understand that it proceeded from the contrary principle of barbarous cruelty, and insensibility."